mitmedialab/MicroPET/README.md

 In-situ resource utilization, plastics upcycling, biomanufacturing

 ### Repository
+All code and resources for the MOBP (Modular Open Biological Platform) are available in this GitHub repository.
+This includes:
 - Teensy Launch Code: Teensyduino code to operate MicroPET payload
 - Simulation: simulating liquid operation for MicroPET payload
+- 3D printing files for the MOBP hardware
+- Electronic files for the MOBP

+You can access and download all these resources directly from this repository.

 # Teensy Launch Code
 The code provided is for a MicroPET payload using a Teensyduino microcontroller.
 The code includes several libraries and defines multiple functions and variables for controlling and managing the payload's experiments and sensors.